solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

     ![Create web app database.]

-    -   Choose your subscription.
+    -   Choose the subscription.

     -   Create a new resource group

-    -   Choose a region close to you.
+    -   Choose a region.

     -   Create a unique web app name.

-    -   Select your runtime stack.
-The web app has been tested with PHP 7.4.
+    -   Select the runtime stack.
+The web app is only tested with PHP 7.4.

     -   Create the resources.

-3. After the resources have been deployed, locate your App Service.
+3. After the resources have been deployed, locate the App Service.

     ![App Service]